Badlands Wilderness Stewardship #6

 About the stewardship work

-ONDA will provide all tools required for the work as well as work gloves and sunscreen.
-We will provide some potable water, expert leadership and perspective on current high desert conservation priorities.
+ONDA will provide all tools required for the work as well as extra work gloves and eye protection.
+We will bring extra water, expert leadership and perspective on current high desert conservation priorities.

-You only need to fill this form out once per year and can join additional trips this year by emailing the trip leader directly.
-You will receive a confirmation email within 10 working days of submitting your form.
+You will receive a confirmation email within 2 weeks of submitting your form.
 The confirmation email will provide information regarding which trips you are on the “participant list” for, and which trips are full, and therefore you have been placed on the “wait list.”

 Six weeks before the start of the trip, the trip leader will send out an RSVP to make sure everyone is still able to participate.
 Based on RSVPs, open spaces will be backfilled with people from the waitlist.